AntonioPennacchia/customer-analytics/insurance-customer-analytics/data-model/data-model.md

 - Pet Insurance
 - Home Insurance

-Products contain information related to product categories, coverage types and business lines.
+Products contain information related to product categories, product types and business lines.

+---

+## Sales Channel

+Represents the channel through which a customer requests a quote or completes an insurance purchase.

+Main sales channels include:

+- Website
+- Agency
+- Partner
+- Assisted Sales

+Sales channels describe where the commercial transaction takes place and are therefore distinct from marketing and customer engagement channels.

+This distinction allows Wossist to separately analyze how customers are influenced and where they ultimately complete their purchase.

 ---